rmoff/rmoff-blog/content/post/lafs01e06.md

 5 rows selected (0.832 seconds)
 ```

-Without the `LIMIT` clause it's unbounded:
+Without the `LIMIT` clause, it's unbounded:

 <script async id="asciicast-SPNS2j5ci6Tu7QE0ggRdiNxqq" src="https://asciinema.org/a/SPNS2j5ci6Tu7QE0ggRdiNxqq.js"></script>

 One of the issues with using the JDBC Driver is that there is _extreme_ verbosity.
-This might be from the REST endpoint rather than the JDBC driver itself (I'm not sure) but either way the user is left with a screenful of noise if they try to do something that causes a problem.
+This might be from the REST endpoint rather than the JDBC driver itself (I'm not sure) but either way, the user is left with a screenful of noise if they try to do something that causes a problem.
 For example, if you tell Flink to run as a batch job:

 ```sql
 SET execution.runtime-mode=batch;
 ```

-and then run a `SELECT` against the above `foo` table which is defined as an unbounded source you get a sensible and well formed error:
+and then run a `SELECT` against the above `foo` table (which is defined as an unbounded source) you get a sensible and well-formed error:

 ```
 org.apache.flink.table.api.ValidationException: